 Livyatan might have used the aforementioned head-butting technique to clobber bigger prey items into submission, but it most likely stuck to smaller victims.

-With such a command over the ancient oceans it seems unfathomable that these huge creatures would have somehow met their ends, but a changing climate proved too much for them.
+With such a command over the ancient oceans, it seems unfathomable that these huge creatures would have somehow met their ends, but a changing climate proved too much for them.

 Researchers believe the shifting ocean conditions may have played a part in the extinction of these massive predators, either influencing the creatures directly or altering their food supply.

-But why did these monsters die off where other sea creatures of the same time flourished?
+But why did these monsters die off when other sea creatures of the same time flourished?
 The answer simply may be that large predators have a more difficult time adapting to changing conditions, particularly where their food sources are involved.

 Whatever the reasons, other marine creatures would go on to fill to niches left by the demise of these prehistoric sea monsters.
 Had they continued to thrive, and shape the ecology of the world’s oceans, surely our seas would look much different today.

 Megalodon or Livyatan: Who Wins?